ome/ome-contributing/docs/omero-web-release-process.rst

 Docker container release
 ------------------------

-Before making a new release, merge all contributions on the `master` branch.
+Before making a new release of `OMERO Web Docker`_, merge all contributions on the `master` branch.

 A signed tag must be created for the released version using :command:`git tag -s`::